Kings Hall Leisure Centre

 Q: If a decision is made to refurbish KHLC, how long will it be closed for?

 A: The duration of the closure depends on various factors such as project timelines, funding approval, detailed design and contractor due diligence.
-However, based on our estimates, we would expect a closure to last between 2 to 2.5 years.
+However, based on our estimates, we would expect a closure to last for 2.5 years.

 Q: Why is the refurbishment not being done in stages?